Difference Violin - Viola (Alto)

 "A Viola player."

-Who knows their reasons behind playing viola, but many amazing and well-respected musicians have played the viola over the centuries including J.S.
-Bach, Beethoven, Haydn, Mendelssohn, Schubert and violin virtuoso Paganini.
+Who knows their reasons behind playing the viola, but many amazing and well-respected musicians have played the viola over the centuries including J.S.
+Bach, Beethoven, Haydn, Mendelssohn, Schubert, and violin virtuoso Paganini.
 Czech composer Dvorák considered becoming a professional violist but instead pursued composition where he wrote pieces which gave the viola a far more active role.

-Some composers even preferred viola over violin, such as Mozart who was said to have performed the Principal Viola solo at the premiere of his then ground-breaking "Sinfonia Concertante."
+Some composers even preferred viola over the violin, such as Mozart who was said to have performed the Principal Viola solo at the premiere of his then ground-breaking "Sinfonia Concertante."
 And some greats had their musical start on the viola.
 Jimi Hendrix, perhaps the 20th century's finest and most innovative rock- started his musical career at an early age on the viola!

 "Why did the violist marry the guitarist?"